 - Epigenetic effects (hormones)

-In other words, your body uses its genes, hormones, activity levels, food, and other physiological mechanisms to determine its body weight range.
+In other words, a variety of factors like genes, hormones, exercise frequency, nutrition, and other physiological mechanisms help determine your body’s weight range.

 Let’s look at each one of these in more detail.